bhavana0623/KrishiConnect/README.md

-# KrishiConnect website using php and mysql as backend servers
+# KrishiConnect - Transportation application for farmers